Find out about the different types of HMRC penalties and how you can help your clients avoid them.

 It’s also a good idea to reinforce to your clients that if they have any questions about their tax and record keeping, they should check with you for advice.

-If you would like to know more about how penalties work, you can use the HMRC staff Compliance Manual, which will continue to be updated.
+You can get more information about how penalties work, from the HMRC staff Compliance Manual, which will continue to be updated.